RafaelFerraro/credit_transfers_api/README.md

 - Use of a relational database such as PostgreSQL, for example, mainly for using transactions with other isolation levels.
 - Addition of constraints on database tables, such as avoiding the entry of null values.
 - Validation of input data, such as checking if the amount field value is positive, and preventing SQL injection for security reasons.
-- Improvements and addition of more logs throughout the application.
+- Addition of more logs throughout the application.
+- Change the resource `/transfers` in the API to a nested resource `/bank_account/:id/transfers` and avoid receiving the raw bank account data in the request body.
-- Improvement in API /transfers responses.
+- Better API responses for `/transfers` endpoint.
 - Migration to a Hexagonal architecture (domains/repositories).
 - Docker and docker-compose for easier local execution.